paul-wolf/djaq/docs/querysets.rst

 - Slicing: QuerySets can bet sliced: ``qs[100:150]`` whereas you use ``limit()``, ``offset()`` with Djaq: ``dq.offset(100).limit(50)``

-- Caching: QuerySets will cache results in a rather sophisticated manner.
+- Caching: QuerySets will cache results in a rather sophisticated manner to support slicing (above).
 With Djaq, you need to rerun the query each time unless you are caching results yourself.
 Djaq eschews caching as part of the query evaluation to encourage separation of concerns and prevent unintended performance results.

 Filter expressions in Djaq have a single expression paradigm, unlike QuerySets.
 When you filter a QuerySet, because you are assigning values to a series of